Rairye/ht-getter/README.md

 # ht-getter
 Searches a document for hash tags.
 Supports multiple natural languages.
 Works in various contexts.

-This package uses a non-regex approach, which allows it to support both halfwidth and fullwidth alphanumeric characters as well as various writing systems.
+This package uses a non-regex approach and supports both halfwidth and fullwidth alphanumeric characters as well as various writing systems.

 ## Function